-LM models are made by two components: the \textit{measurement model} concerns the conditional distribution of the response variables given the latent process, and the \textit{latent model} concerns the distribution of the latent process (i.e., initial and transition probabilities).
-This latent process represents an individual characteristic of interest that is not directly observable and may evolve over time, also depending on observable covariates.
-The main research interest hence lies in modelling the latent process and the effect of covariates on its dynamic, as in \cite{bartolucci2009,LMest}.
-In this framework, a version of LM models where both the initial and the transition probabilities of the latent process may depend on covariates is considered.
+LM models are made by two components: the \textit{measurement model} concerns the conditional distribution of the response variables given the latent process, and the \textit{latent model} is related to the distribution of the latent process (i.e., initial and transition probabilities).
+The latent process represents an individual characteristic of interest that is not directly observable that may evolve over time, also depending on observable covariates.
+The main research interest hence lies in modelling the latent process and the effect of covariates on its dynamic.
+LM models where both the initial and the transition probabilities of the latent process may depend on covariates is considered.
 Three different sets of probabilities (i.e., parameters) can be defined.

 \begin{itemize} \item \textit{Conditional response probability} (or item-response probability) $\phi^{(t)}_{jy|u}$ is the probability of observing a response $y$ for variable $j$ at time $t$, given the latent status $u\in \{1,...,k\}$: